Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 This is good because if I get bored of seeing the same image I can simply go to my board settings and change the cover image.

 On the other hand, if you like board covers and want to brand your boards then by any means use them.
 Personally, I rather spend my time doing something more productive.

 Pinterest says that having off-topic boards are OK if there is a type of correlation with your niche BUT I have seen really successful accounts that have all kind of non-related boards.

 For boards that you can’t associate with your topic, they recommend finding a way to get followers for that specific board.

 I’m not sure yet what to do with my non-related boards, but for the moment, I’m going to leave them as they are unless Pinterest says otherwise.

 I also have non-related boards just because my followers are interested in those topics.

 To find the interest of your followers go to your Pinterest analytics and click on the “people you reach” button.

-For instance on my skin care site I thought that the main visitors will be 40+ year old women interested in anti aging skin care.
+For instance, on my skincare site I thought that the main visitors will be 40+-year-old women interested in anti-aging skincare.
 It turns out that the main visitors are women (18 to 25 years old) interested in hair care.
-And I don’t even had articles about hair on my site.
+And I don’t even have articles about hair on my site.
 Of course, I do now.

 I spend a lot of time creating images for my sites but I think is important because Pinterest is, after all, a visual platform.